tldr-pages/tldr/pages/common/ppmtorgb3.md

 > See also: `rgb3toppm`.
 > More information: <https://netpbm.sourceforge.net/doc/ppmtorgb3.html>.

-- eparate the color components of a PPM file, saving the outputs to `file.red`, `file.grn` and `file.blu`:
+- Separate the color components of a PPM file, saving the outputs to `file.red`, `file.grn` and `file.blu`:

 `ppmtorgb3 {{path/to/file.ppm}}`